balena-io/docs/pages/learn/manage/account.md

 #### Administrator

 A new application in balenaCloud can only be created by an [administrator][administrator] of an organization.
 Administrators are the only users who can add other application members or delete the application.
-Learn more about the [administrator role](adminstrator) in an organization.
+Learn more about the [administrator role][administrator] in an organization.

 #### Observer